internetarchive/fatcat/rfc.md

 Internally, identifiers would be lightweight pointers to actual metadata objects, which can be thought of as "versions".
-The metadata objects themselves would be immutable once commited; the edit process is one of creating new objects and, if the edit is approved, pointing the identifier to the new version.
+The metadata objects themselves would be immutable once committed; the edit process is one of creating new objects and, if the edit is approved, pointing the identifier to the new version.
 Entities would reference between themselves by identifier.